Too often, compliance and ethics is perceived as the “business prevention department.”

-Creating a dialog around the dilemma opens up multiple-responses from employees and gives them a memory to reference later.
+Creating a dialogue around the dilemma opens up multiple responses from employees and gives them a memory to reference later.

 Work with your employers to help define your company’s compliance and ethics “shield.”

 This could be in the form of a simple chart-based analysis of the activities, initiatives, etc. that “shielded” your company from trouble and stood in the way of compliance and ethics-related reputational damage.

 C&E Heroes is your chance as a compliance officer to recognize the heroes within your industry.
-The heroes could be people who won any of the above games, or they could be someone within your organization who exemplified exception work in the area of compliance.
+The heroes could be people who won any of the above games, or they could be someone within your organization who exemplified ethical behavior or exceptional work in the area of compliance.
 Obviously, you can’t out whistleblowers, but you can reward openness.

 This award nomination opportunity facilitates a range of compliance and ethics communications as the competition progresses.
 Keep compliance at the top of employee minds and incentivize employees to act ethically and within compliance.
 This can be incorporated with other Compliance and Ethics Week ideas, by hosting the heroes’ award ceremony as the closing activity of your Compliance and Ethics Week.

 Other Compliance Activities, Training Games, and Campaign Ideas

 While these training games, formats, content, and discussion prompts have proven effective, not every engagement tactic is a slam-dunk.
 Even though the following activities didn’t work in my experience, they may produce better results depending on application, industry, employee-preferences, and other factors: